 When electricity was new, many companies didn’t know how to use the technology.
 In many ways, today’s companies have the same struggle with artificial intelligence (AI) in their processes, according to Silicon Valley-based Landing.AI.

 But what if machines could tell you everything you needed to know?
-If they could self-diagnose and alert their human masters of looming problems, much like telling the doctor the cause of your stomach ache and how to fix it.
-How about machinery that is an active partner in the continuous improvement process, that analyzes what it’s currently working on and offers suggestions on ways to increase throughput or improve part quality?
+If they could self-diagnose and alert their human masters of looming problems, much like telling the doctor the cause of your stomachache and how to fix it.
+How about machinery that is an active partner in the continuous improvement process, analyzing what it is currently working on and offering suggestions on ways to increase throughput or improve part quality?

 “Artificial intelligence will transform manufacturing,” Ng says on his corporate website.
 “It will improve quality control, shorten design times, reduce materials waste and improve production yields.”

 Ng, an adjunct professor of computer science at Stanford University, notes that there are numerous applications where AI will bear fruit.
-These include adaptive manufacturing, where machine tools will learn to identify areas where operating parameters might be optimized, even in the face of new and difficult materials.
+These include adaptive manufacturing, where machine tools will learn to identify areas in which operating parameters might be optimized, even in the face of new and difficult materials.
 Predictive maintenance will keep manufacturing assets such as robots and production cells running smoothly and predictably, eliminating unexpected downtime.
-And automated quality control will remove the tedium of 100 percent inspection, reducing the risk of product failures in the field.
+Automated quality control will remove the tedium of 100 percent inspection, reducing the risk of product failures in the field.

 For example, AI-enabled visual inspection systems are not only more accurate but also immensely faster than humans.
 Compared with existing vision-based measuring machines, which are trained using data sets containing perhaps a million representative images, AI is equipped with learning algorithms that need only a handful of product samples to understand metrological requirements.